kdp1965/tinyqv-prism-lite/docs/info.md

 Chroma are compiled into PRISM programmable bitstreams via a custom fork of Yosys (see link below) using a configuration file describing the architecture in the TinyQV PRISM peripheral.
-In addition to bitstream generation, the Yosys PRISM backend also calculates the ctrl_reg value for selecting configuring the PRISM peripheral muxes, etc.  There are several output formats including C, Python and columnar list:
+In addition to bitstream generation, the Yosys PRISM backend also calculates the ctrl_reg value for configuring the PRISM peripheral muxes, etc.  There are several output formats including C, Python and columnar list: